peyton2465/Hydroxide-CPP/README.md

 - HttpSpy (using actual packet logging, not just hooking Lua functions)

 ## Building from source
-As of 9/17/21, community members have recommended to redact Lua internals, which renders building from source useless.
+**As of 9/17/21, community members have recommended to redact Lua internals**, which renders building from source useless.
 You may create your own forks and implement your own versions of Lua's C API if you so wish.

 ### External Libraries (if you plan on building from source with your own Lua API)
 Microsoft's [vcpkg](https://github.com/microsoft/vcpkg) is recommended, just to make the installation process easier on you.